Pre-existence: Latter Day Saint

 The concept of premortal life is an early and fundamental doctrine of Mormonism.
 In the faith's eponymous text, the Book of Mormon, published on March 26, 1830, the premortal spirit of Christ appears in human form and explains that individuals were created in the beginning in the image of Christ.
 In 1833, early in the Latter Day Saint movement, its founder Joseph Smith taught that human souls are co-eternal with God the Father just as Jesus is co-eternal with God the Father, "Man was also in the beginning with God.
 Intelligence, or the light of truth, was not created or made, neither indeed can be."

 Hinduism

 In the Bhagavad Gita, considered by Hindus to be a most holy scripture, Krishna tells Arjuna; "Never was there a time when I did not exist, nor you, nor all these kings; nor in the future shall any of us cease to be."
-Hinduism teaches reincarnation.
-Consequently, everyone has pre-existed in another form.
+Hinduism teaches reincarnation, meaning that within this framework, the soul has always pre-existed in another form.